BDC Hamburger Icon

 What is an attendance policy?

 After defining the details, outline the disciplinary action component behind the policy.
-Some companies operate on a warning system, in which employees are given one or two warnings before having a discussion with a manager about attendance.
-Others use a point-based system, in which workers accrue points if they are absent without approval, if they arrive late or if they leave early.
-When the point limit is reached, the employee is terminated or suspended or another disciplinary action is taken.
+Some companies operate on a warning system; employees are given one or two warnings before having a discussion with a manager about attendance.
+Others use a point-based system, in which workers accrue points if they are absent without approval, arrive late or leave early.
+When the point limit is reached, the employee is terminated, suspended or another disciplinary action is taken.

 The policy should also distinguish between acceptable and unacceptable absences.
 Create definitions and examples for tardiness, sick days, unexcused absences and paid time off.